 Forestry is concerned with the management of the world’s forests.
 Students learn how to select and grow genetically superior trees in order to increase population, enhance desired qualities and promote insect resistance.

-Genetics: Genetics mainly studies how characteristics of living organisms are passed from generation to generation.
+Genetics mainly studies how characteristics of living organisms are passed from generation to generation.
 Undergraduates will study zoology and genetics.

 Students interested in horticulture primarily learn to promote the creative utilization of plants to improve society.
 Biotechnology is the basis of this study.

-Philosophy and Religious Studies: Philosophy and religious studies discusses the fundamental values of humans and the the nature of knowledge.
+Philosophy and religious studies discusses the fundamental values of humans and the the nature of knowledge.
 Undergraduates will focus on topics such as ethics, the philosophy of biotechnology, general philosophy of science, and the philosophy of biology.

 This field of study deals mainly with the goal of increasing the taste, safety and overall health of plants.
 All the tools of modern biology, from computers to engineering, are used to enhance the plant life on earth.

-Political Science: Political science prepares students for careers in law and public service.
+Political science prepares students for careers in law and public service.
 Students who are interested public policy or public administration will find issues related to biotechnology to be an important part of their overall studies.

 Students interested in sociology study small groups, communities, and societies.
 Throughout their studies they will encounter the basic need for scientific principles.